GoogleChrome/web.dev/src/site/content/en/secure/what-is-mixed-content/index.md

 It is important to remember that not every visitor to your website uses the most up-to-date browsers.
 Different versions from different browser vendors each treat mixed content differently.
-At worst, some browsers and versions don't block any mixed content at all, which is very unsafe for the user.
+At worst, older browsers and versions don't block any mixed content at all, which is very unsafe for the user.

 By fixing your mixed content problems you ensure that your content is visible in new browsers.